LogtalkDotOrg/logtalk-for-vscode/README.md

 ## Installation

-This extension can be installed via the 'Extensions: Install from VSIX...' command from the command palette.
+This extension can be installed from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=LogtalkDotOrg.logtalk-for-vscode&ssr=false#overview) or by downloading its `.vsix` file and selecting `'Extensions: Install from VSIX...'` command from the command palette.
 See [Development](#development) for details on how the generate the extension `.vsix` file.

 This extension **must** be configured before it can be used.
 Notably, the following settings are required:

 - `LOGTALKUSER` and `LOGTALKHOME` environment variable values (as full paths).